suitenumerique/drive/docs/installation/kubernetes.md

-# Installation on a k8s cluster
+# Installation on a Kubernetes (k8s) cluster

 This document is a step-by-step guide that describes how to install Drive on a k8s cluster.
 It's a teaching document to learn how it works.
 It needs to be adapted for a production environment.

 ## Prerequisites

 - k8s cluster with an nginx-ingress controller
-- an OIDC provider (if you don't have one, we provide an example)
+- an OIDC provider (if you don’t have one, we provide an example)
-- a PostgreSQL server (if you don't have one, we provide an example)
+- a PostgreSQL server (if you don’t have one, we provide an example)
-- a Redis server (if you don't have one, we provide an example)
+- a Redis server (if you don’t have one, we provide an example)
-- a S3 bucket (if you don't have one, we provide an example)
+- an S3 bucket (if you don’t have one, we provide an example)

 ### Test cluster